WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 =============================================
 ![A ping pong ball bouncing off a wall toward the viewer with the words "no testers" printed on it](/assets/notestersbounce.jpg)

-I have been interviewing for work since  March of 2023.
+I have been interviewing for work since March 2023.
 I was surprised to see evidence of a testing bounce, a return to open testing jobs from workplaces that had previously decided they didn't need testers.
 It is not a loud, large signal, but it